UMN-LATIS/elevator/documentation/docs.md

 If an upload fails for some reason, simple refresh the asset and select the file again.
 It will resume where you left off.

 After a file is uploaded, a small preview will be displayed.
 You may add an additional description about the file if you'd like.

-> **Important: make sure you save your asset after beginning an upload, or you may not be able to access the uploaded file.**

 # Permissions #